driesvints/dotfiles/README.md

 ## A Fresh macOS Setup

-These instructions are for when you've already set up your dotfiles.
-If you want to get started with your own dotfiles you can [find instructions below](#your-own-dotfiles).
+These instructions are for setting up new Mac devices.
+Instead, if you want to get started building your own dotfiles, you can [find those instructions below](#your-own-dotfiles).

-### Before you re-install
+### Backup your data

-First, go through the checklist below to make sure you didn't forget anything before you wipe your hard drive.
+If you're migrating from an existing Mac, you should first make sure to backup all of your existing data.
+Go through the checklist below to make sure you didn't forget anything before you migrate.

 - Did you commit and push any changes/branches to your git repositories?
 - Did you remember to save all important documents from non-iCloud directories?